Advancing mRNA Medicines to Fight and Prevent Disease

 This clinical study will assess the safety and tolerability of escalating intratumoral doses of mRNA-2416 alone and in combination with intravenously administered flat doses of durvalumab in patients with relapsed/refractory solid tumor malignancies or lymphoma, as well as the objective response rate (ORR) of mRNA-2416 alone or in combination with durvalumab in ovarian cancer based on Response Evaluation Criteria in Solid Tumors (RECIST) v1.1

-Dose Escalation Study of mRNA-2752 for Intratumoral Injection to Patients With Advanced Malignancies
+Dose Escalation Study of mRNA-2752 for Intratumoral Injection to Participants With Advanced Malignancies

-The clinical study will assess the safety and tolerability of escalating intratumoral doses of mRNA 2752 in patients with relapsed/refractory solid tumor malignancies or lymphoma.
+The clinical study will assess the safety and tolerability of escalating intratumoral doses of mRNA-2752 in participants with relapsed/refractory solid tumor malignancies or lymphoma.

-Dose-Finding Trial to Evaluate the Safety and Immunogenicity of Cytomegalovirus Vaccine mRNA-1647 in Healthy Adults
+Dose-Finding Trial to Evaluate the Safety and Immunogenicity of Cytomegalovirus (CMV) Vaccine mRNA-1647 in Healthy Adults

 This clinical study will assess the safety and immunogenicity of 3 dose levels of mRNA-1647 cytomegalovirus vaccine in CMV-seronegative and CMV-seropositive healthy adults 18-40 years of age.